PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Preliminaries and Challenges

-\textbf{Personalized FL} aims to learn a personalized model for each client to perform well on its local data while preventing overfitting by leveraging the knowledge from other clients.
-However, achieving the goal is non-trivial due to the following challenges: (1) \textbf{Communication and computational costs}: most full model personalization~\cite{li2021ditto,t2020personalized}, which optimizes $ {\min_{W,\{V_m\}} \frac{1}{M} \sum_{m=1}^M ( \gL_m (V_m ) + \frac{\lambda}{2}\|V_m - W\|^2 )}$, requires \textit{twice the memory footprint of the full model at each client} by locally updating personalized model $V_m \in \sR^{d}$ and global model $W \in \sR^{d}$ where $\lambda$ is the $\ell_2$ regularization weight controlling the extent of personalization.
-(2) \textbf{Limited generalization}: partial model personalization~\cite{collins2021exploiting,liang2020think,chen2021bridging,pillutla2022federated} is more efficient by training one full model $V_m=(u,v_m)$ at each client and communicating a subset of parameters, where $u\in \sR^{d_u}$ are shared parameters and $v_m\in \sR^{d_v}$ are personal parameters: $ {\min_{u,\{v_m\}} \frac{1}{M} \sum_{m=1}^M \gL_m ( (u, v_m))}.$ However, such a partially personalized model can be \textit{dominated by personal knowledge with $v_m$ and poor at encoding generalized knowledge with the remaining $u$} from FL global distribution, leading to inferior performance under test-time distribution shifts.
+\textbf{Personalized FL} learns a personalized model for each client to perform well on its local data while preventing overfitting by leveraging the knowledge from other clients.
+However, achieving the goal is non-trivial due to the following challenges: (1) \textbf{High costs}: existing full model personalization studies~\cite{li2021ditto,t2020personalized,fallah2020personalized, hanzely2020federated}, which optimize $ {\min_{W,\{V_m\}} \frac{1}{M} \sum_{m=1}^M ( \gL_m (V_m ) + \frac{\lambda}{2}\|V_m - W\|^2 )}$, require \textit{twice} the memory footprint of the full model at each client by locally updating personalized model $V_m \in \sR^{d}$ and global model $W \in \sR^{d}$ where $\lambda$ is the $\ell_2$ regularization weight controlling the extent of personalization.
+(2) \textbf{Limited generalization}: partial model personalization~\cite{collins2021exploiting,liang2020think,chen2021bridging,pillutla2022federated} is more efficient by training a full model $V_m=(u,v_m)$ at each client and communicating a subset of parameters, where $u\in \sR^{d_u}$ are shared parameters and $v_m\in \sR^{d_v}$ are personal parameters: $ {\min_{u,\{v_m\}} \frac{1}{M} \sum_{m=1}^M \gL_m ( u, v_m)}.$ However, such a partially personalized model can be \textit{dominated by personal knowledge} with $v_m$ and \textit{poor at encoding generalized knowledge} with the remaining $u$ from global distribution, leading to inferior performance under test-time distribution shifts. \chulin{\cref{fig:compare_pfl} depicts such challenges in existing studies. }